 Set up Bleed and Margin in Adobe Illustrator in 3 steps:

 1. First, create your artboard in the exact dimensions that you would like to have your products printed.
 For example, for 9x5.4cm name cards, set the dimensions of the artboard to 9cm x 5.4cm.
 Then, set 3mm of bleed on all sides of the artboard during the setup, you can refer to the graphic above for how it is done.

 Tip: In case you missed out on adding the bleed in the first step, you can also add the bleed later on by clicking on the “File” button on the top left bar, then accessing the “Document Setup” option (File > Document Setup).
 A pop-up will appear and then you can set up the bleed-through there as shown in the graphic above.

 Once the bleed is set, you should see a red border around your artboard.

-3. When you add images or graphic shapes to your design, make sure their border are right at the red bleed line.
+3. When you add images or graphic shapes to your design, make sure their border is right at the red bleed line.
 When adding text and other important information, make sure to keep them within the blue safety margin.
 This will avoid any risk of cutting out important elements.

 It’s as simple as that.
-If you want perfect prints, and in-time production, be sure to follow our bleed instructions.
+If you want perfect prints and in-time production, be sure to follow our bleed instructions.
 Proper settings are really one of the most important settings for perfect printing.
 If you wish to know more about printing, check out our other blogs!